 Laurel and I spent our last day at Cougar Lake lazily, not really wanting to leave.
 We took our breakfast to the sunny spot along the lake we visited the previous day and reveled in the solitude and beauty.

-We soon heard flocks of small chirping birds, all in the trees behind us and realized they weren’t just flying over the lake, they were catching thousands of tiny little nymphs that were hatching from the lake and taking flight.
+We soon heard flocks of small chirping birds in the trees behind us and realized they weren’t just flying over the lake, they were catching thousands of tiny little nymphs that were hatching from the lake and taking flight.

 The morning light perfectly illuminated all of the little flying critters and we sat there for over an hour, watching this incredible dance of nature.
 Every once in a while a nymph would take flight and stay low, making it to the safety of the trees along the shore and we would cheer.